poissonconsulting/tuv-x/docs/source/configuration.rst

 Radiators represent atmospheric constituents that attenuate solar radiation and will be considered in calculations of the radiation field.
-The configuration data format for standard radiators is as
+The generic configuration data format for standard radiators is as
 follows:

 .. code-block:: JSON